Louis Theroux: When Louis Met...

 In the series When Louis Met...
 (2000–02), Theroux accompanied a different British celebrity in each programme in their daily lives, interviewing them as they go.
 His episode about British entertainer Jimmy Savile, entitled When Louis Met Jimmy, was voted one of the top documentaries of all time in a 2005 survey by Britain's Channel 4.
 Some years after the episode was filmed, the NSPCC described Savile as "one of the most prolific sex offenders" in Great Britain.

 In an interview in 2015, Theroux expressed his intention to produce a follow-up documentary about Savile for the BBC to explore how the late entertainer had continued his abuse for so long, to meet people he knew closely, and examine his own reflections on his inability to dig more deeply into the first case.
 This follow-up documentary, titled Savile, aired on BBC Two on Sunday, 2 October 2016, and lasted 1 hour and 15 minutes.

 In When Louis Met the Hamiltons, the former Conservative MP Neil Hamilton and his wife Christine were arrested during the course of filming, due to false allegations of indecent assault.

 In When Louis Met Max Clifford, Max Clifford tried to set up Theroux, but he was caught lying as the crew recorded his live microphone during the conversations.

 After this series concluded, a retrospective called Life with Louis was released.
-Theroux made a documentary called Louis, Martin & Michael about his quest to get an interview with Michael Jackson to which he lost out to Martin Bashir who went on to make the documentary Living With Michael Jackson.
+Theroux made a documentary called Louis, Martin & Michael about his quest to get an interview with Michael Jackson in which he lost out to Martin Bashir, who went on to make the documentary Living with Michael Jackson.
 Selected episodes of When Louis Met... were included as bonus content on a Best-Of collection of Weird Weekends.

 BBC Two specials

 In these special programmes, beginning in 2003, Theroux returned to American themes, working at feature-length and in a more natural way.
-In March 2006, he signed a new deal with the BBC to make 10 films over the course of three years.
-Subjects for the specials include criminal gangs in Lagos, Neo-Nazis in America, ultra-Zionists in Israel.
-He also explores child psychiatry, and the prison systems in California and Florida.
+In March 2006, he signed a new deal with the BBC to make ten films over the course of three years.
+Subjects for the specials included criminal gangs in Lagos, Neo-Nazis in America, ultra-Zionists in Israel.
+He also explored child psychiatry and the prison systems in California and Florida.
 A 2007 special, The Most Hated Family in America, received strong critical praise from the international media.

 My Scientology Movie

 In October 2016, Theroux premiered a feature-length documentary, My Scientology Movie.
-Produced by Simon Chinn—a school friend of Theroux's—and directed by John Dower, the film covers Theroux attempting to gain access to the secretive Church of Scientology.
+Produced by Simon Chinn—a school friend of Theroux's—and directed by John Dower, the film covered Theroux attempting to gain access to the secretive Church of Scientology.
 It premiered at the London Film Festival in 2015 and was released in cinemas in the UK on 7 October 2016.